 - The driver API is implemented in the nvcuda dynamic library.
-All its entry points are prefixed with cu. - It is a handle-based, imperative API: most objects are referenced by opaque handles that may be specified to functions to manipulate the objects. - The driver API must be initialized with cuInit() before any function from the driver API is called.
-A CUDA context must then be created that is attached to a specific device and made current to the calling host thread. - Within a CUDA context, kernels are explicitly loaded as PTX or binary objects by the host code. - Kernels are launched using API entry points.
+All its entry points are prefixed with cu. - The driver API must be initialized with cuInit() before any function from the driver API is called.
+A CUDA context must then be created that is attached to a specific device and made current to the calling host thread. - Kernels are launched using API entry points.